Home | About me | Contact | Privacy

 That said, trains are quite safe, although it is not recommended that you sit in an otherwise empty carriage at night.

-Bus & ferry service
+Bus and ferry service

 The DB operates regional bus service (DB Regio Bus) in several areas served infrequently or not at all by rail.
 Most of these routes depart from the Zentralomnibusbahnhof (ZOB), or central bus station, usually located adjacent to a train station.
 The DB also operates the KD cruise boat service along the Rhine River from Cologne to Mainz.
 Rail tickets and passes are valid on both of these services.